Renal Anaemia Management – A Patient Guide to Anaemia Treatments

 Iron therapy

-We will try to provide your infusion of iron as near to home as possible but it may require a visit to the Hull Royal Infirmary Medical Day Unit.
-It is important that you tell us if you have any allergies or if you are asthmatic before we give you any iron therapy.
+We will try to provide your infusion of iron as near to your home as possible at your local hospital but it may require a visit to the Hull University Teaching Hospital NHS Trust Medical Day Unit.
+It is important that you tell us if you have any allergies or if you are asthmatic before we give you any intravenous iron therapy.

 Possible side effects of iron: